 Left Bussus by March route at 11pm for Longpres les Corps Saints Station.

 Entrained at 6am for Northern area arriving at Caestre Station at 9pm & marched to billets in Wagenbruge (near Steenvoorde) arriving there about 11.30pm.

 Left Wagenbruge at 7.30am & moved over the frontier into Belgium arriving at Scottish Lines (near Ouderdom) at 1pm.

 Training of specialists carried on with also NCO’s class.

 Inspection by GOC 2nd Army at 12 noon.

 From October 29th to 31st.

 Btn moved into Bde Reserve.
-BNHQ & one Coy in Woodcote House.
-C Coy in Strong points.
+Bttn HQ & one Coy in Woodcote House.
+C Coy in strong points.
 One Coy in Café Belge & one Coy in dugouts.